Wendy Williams Reportedly Writing Tell-All Book About Her Divorce

 “Wendy may absolutely write a book about her relationship with Kevin, their rise together and the ultimate betrayal which ended their marriage.
 But not anytime soon,” an insider tells the outlet.

-“She has her own publishing company which will make it very easy for her to write, publish and market her story…when the time is right and when she is ready to share with the world,” the source continued.
+“She has her own publishing company, which will make it very easy for her to write, publish, and market her story…when the time is right and when she is ready to share with the world,” the source continued.

 “Right now, she is still in healing mode and hasn’t started writing anything yet.
 But when she is ready to write her tell all about her marriage, Kevin better watch out, cause Wendy will have plenty to say and lots of things to get off her chest,” the insider added.